M.S. Data Journalism

 The M.S. in Data Journalism provides the hands-on training needed to tell deeply reported data-driven stories in the public interest.

 The current era needs journalists who can extract stories and meaning from data and massive information flows.
-This program trains students to be confident about using data in furtherance of the journalistic mission.
+The program trains students to confidently use data to report compelling stories.

 Semester 1